 Chairman of the Board

 Mr Bryan Bodek joined NovaBiotics Board in 2009.
-He is Chairman of Trenchard Aviation and brings more than 30 years experience of advising public and private companies in all aspects of their business.
+He is Vice Chairman of Trenchard Aviation and brings more than 30 years experience of advising public and private companies in all aspects of their business.

 Bryan's background is in corporate finance/company law and he has served on the boards of three public companies.
-He has significant experience in leading successful health care licensing/marketing deals and was a long serving Board member of the University of Manchester’s life science and technology spin out panel.
+He has significant experience in leading successful health care licensing/marketing deals and was a long serving Board member of the University of Manchester’s new technology spin out company.

-Bryan is 2011 Ernst & Young U.K. Entrepreneur Of The year for business to business goods and services.
+Bryan was 2011 Ernst & Young U.K. Entrepreneur Of The year for business to business goods and services.